Flexpa Link

 When false

-, the sucess screen will not automatically close and will require the patient to click continue.
+, the success screen will not automatically close and will require the patient to click continue.
 Defaults to true

 .